Trace your agents

 const turn = weave.startTurn({

-agentName: 'my-agent', // Optional: overrides the session-level agent name.
+agentName: 'my-agent', // Optional: overrides the conversation-level agent name.

 model: 'gpt-4o', // Optional: model used for this turn.